ArchitaWadhwa/Sangya_video_deepfake_detection/README.md

-# #AuthentiCheck
+# AuthentiCheck

 ## Video and Audio Deepfake Detection Project

 ## Overview

-This project implements a system for detecting deepfake videos and audio using pretrained models.
-It provides functionalities for video and audio analysis and livestream video processing.
-The application utilizes Streamlit for the web interface, PyAV for video handling, PyTorch for video deepfake detection, and other necessary libraries.
+AuthentiCheck is a robust system designed for detecting deepfake videos and audio using advanced pretrained models.
+The project offers functionalities for video and audio analysis, including real-time livestream video processing.
+It leverages Streamlit for the web interface, PyTorch for video deepfake detection, and several other essential libraries.

 ## Features

 ### Deepfake Video Detection

 1. **Upload a Video File:**
-   - Use the provided file upload widget to upload a video file (.mp4, .mov).
+   - Use the file upload widget to upload a video file (.mp4, .mov).

 2. **Analyze Video for Deepfake Content:**
-   - Click the "Check" button to analyze the uploaded video for deepfake content.
+   - Click the "Check" button to analyze the uploaded video for deepfake content using a pretrained ViViT transformer model.
-   - The application uses a pretrained VideoMAE model to perform the analysis.

 3. **View Results:**
-   - Displayed results include the predicted label ('REAL' or 'FAKE') and the confidence score indicating the model's prediction certainty.
+   - Results include the predicted label ('REAL' or 'FAKE') and a confidence score indicating the model's prediction certainty.

 ### Deepfake Audio Detection